Monty Don's American Gardens - everything you need to know

 What time is Monty Don’s American Gardens on TV?

-Monty Don’s American Gardens starts on BBC Two at 8pm on Friday 10th January 2020.
+The second episode of Monty Don’s American Gardens airs on BBC Two at 8.30pm on Friday 17th January 2020.

 It will be available to stream shortly afterwards on BBC iPlayer.